Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on measured groupoids

 \subsubsection{Amenability of a measured groupoid}

-We review the definition of the amenability of a measured groupoid, which is a generalization of Zimmer's definition \cite{Zim2} of an amenable group action, see e.g.\ \cite{ADR}.
+We review the definition of the amenability of a measured groupoid, which is a generalization of Zimmer's definition \cite[Definition~1.4]{Zim2} of an amenable group action, see e.g.\ \cite{ADR}.
 Let $\calg$ be a measured groupoid over a base space $Y$.
 Let $B$ be a separable real Banach space.
-We denote by $\Isom(B)$ the group of all linear isometries of $B$, equipped with the strong operator topology.
+We denote by $\Isom(B)$ the group of all linear isometries of $B$, equipped with the strong operator topology (this is a Polish group see e.g.~\cite[I.9.B.(9)]{Kec}).
 We denote by $B_1^\ast$ the unit ball of the dual Banach space $B^\ast$, equipped with the weak-$\ast$ topology.
 Given a linear isometry $T$ of $B$, we denote by $T^\ast$ the restriction to $B_1^\ast$ of the adjoint operator of $T$.
 The \emph{adjoint cocycle} $\rho^\ast$ of a cocycle $\rho:\calg\to\Isom(B)$ is defined as $\rho^{\ast}(g):=(\rho(g)^{-1})^\ast$.
+Then $\rho^{\ast}$ takes its values in the homeomorphism group of the compact metrizable space $X_1^\ast$, which is a Polish group (see e.g.\ \cite[I.9.B.(8)]{Kec}).
 We denote by $\Conv$ the set of all nonempty convex compact subsets of $B_1^\ast$.
 A map $K:Y\to\Conv$ (which we will refer to as a \emph{convex field over $Y$}) is \emph{measurable} if is a Borel subset of $Y\times B_1^\ast$.
 A \emph{section} of a measurable convex field $K$ over $Y$ is a Borel map $s:Y\to B_1^\ast$ such that for a.e.\ $y\in Y$, one has $s(y)\in K(y)$.